-Domestic Program: Chapman offers the Washington Semester Program for students interested in spending a semester in Washington D.C. at American University taking courses and completing an internship.
+Domestic Program: Chapman offers the Washington Semester Program where students spend a semester doing and internship and taking courses in Washington D.C. at American University.

 Chapman University students who meet the following minimum requirements are eligible to participate in semester and academic year abroad programs: